The view from the back deck of the Reserch Vessel Melville.

 Rogue Community College Instructor

-The experience of a lifetime lay ahead of me, and though my trip had started nineteen exhausting hours before, I was ecstatic when we stepped off the plane into the Guam International Airport.
-Our skin instantly became a magnet for clothes as the hot sticky air outside of the terminal permeated our every fiber.
+The experience of a lifetime lay ahead of me, and though my trip had started 19 exhausting hours before, I was ecstatic when we stepped off the plane at the Guam International Airport.
+My skin instantly became a "clothes magnet" as the hot sticky air outside the terminal permeated every fiber.
 To me the feeling was comforting, because I've had many memorable travels in tropical climates.
-This was confirmation that the adventure had begun.
+The heat was confirmation that the adventure had begun.

 What an honor I'd been given.
-A chance to get involved with hands-on ocean science, work with a remotely operated vehicle (ROV), CTD's, mapping technologies, scientists and also visit two exotic ports of call.
+A chance to get involved with hands-on ocean science, work with a remotely operated vehicle (ROV), conductivity-temperature-depth instruments (CTDs), mapping technologies, and scientists, and also to visit two exotic ports of call.
 These were my expectations, and they all were to come true, all except that last one.
-I was short sighted, and since then have found out that there are actually three exotic ports involved in this adventure, the third one is the country I call Melville.
+I was short sighted.
+I have since discovered that there are actually three exotic ports involved in this adventure: the third one is the "country" I call Melville.

 The scientists on board use the remotely operated vehicles appendages to prod the volcanoes.